 - Hormones: Androgens are male hormones found in both males and females that increase the production of skin oil, called sebum, which is a substance necessary for the development of acne.
 Most nodulocystic acne patients have elevated androgen levels in their bodies, both in their blood and in their skin.
 There are several types of androgens, but those associated with acne include DHEA-S, testosterone, and DHT.

 - Genetics: People are more likely to have nodulocystic acne if their parents or other close relatives had it.

 - Geographic location: Nodulocystic acne is more prevalent in people who live in tropical regions of the world.
 The reason for this is unknown.

 - Age: Nodulocystic acne is more common in teenagers and young adults, but can occur in younger or older people as well.

 - Sex: Nodulocystic acne, particularly when it is on the body, is more common in males, but females can develop it too.
 Females are at a higher risk of developing it during the third trimester of pregnancy and during the premenstrual window (7 - 10 days before menstruation).5

 Treatment of nodulocystic acne on the body is the same as treatment on the face.
 Generally, people with only a few nodules or cysts can be treated with one or more of these therapies:

-More severe nodulocystic acne sometimes requires treatment with isotretinoin (Accutane), which is an oral medication normally prescribed for 15-20 weeks.
-Isotretinoin works by permanently reducing sebum levels.
-However, it comes with a plethora of side effects, some of which can be severe and lifelong, so it should never be entered into lightly.1 There is some question of whether isotretinoin may cause the skin to age more quickly in the long term as well.
+More severe nodulocystic acne sometimes requires treatment with isotretinoin (Accutane®), which is an oral medication normally prescribed for 15 - 20 weeks.
+Isotretinoin works by permanently reducing skin oil (sebum) levels.
+However, it comes with a plethora of side effects, some of which can be severe and lifelong, so it should never be entered into lightly.
+There is some question of whether isotretinoin may cause the skin to age more quickly in the long term as well.